ix-silverstripe-modules/listingsummary/README.md

-ListingSummary 1.0.0
+ListingSummary master
 =======================================

 This module adds a Listing Summary option in CMSAdmin.
-However, the fields will only show on Classes defined in configuration.
-See below for configuration notes.
+The listing summary will appear on all SiteTree options.
+You can choose to list children of the Listing Page or a list of items (usually, Title, Listing Summary (content) and Image) on the page.

+You can make pages exempt from the Listing Summary fields by changing your configuration.

 Maintainer Contact
 ------------------